ahmetburaki/System_Status_Checker/README.md

 For example, if you want to add a check for CPU temperature, you can create a new helper function (`checkCPUTemperature`), implement the logic to retrieve the temperature, and call it within the `checkSystemStatus` function.

-## License

-This code is released under the MIT License.
-Feel free to modify and use it in your own projects.

 ## Disclaimer

 This code is provided as-is without any warranty.
 Use it at your own risk.
 The author is not responsible for any damage or loss caused by the use of this code.